bashuser30/dl-distro/README.md

 ### AUR

-You can either use your preferred AUR helper or manually clone and build the
+Use your preferred AUR helper to install `dl-distro` or manually clone and build the package:
-package:

 ```
 git clone https://aur.archlinux.org/dl-distro.git